Major: Communication Arts

 “The networks and connections here are amazing.
 I’m awestruck.”

 She’s already taken advantage of campus workshops and speaker series (one of which led to a change of major).
 She sits among leaders in her class as vice president of the Class of 2020 SGA board.
 She’s training to become a career ambassador.
 And she’s already working on landing two internships – one with Morgan Stanley and one with The Emma Bowen Foundation, an organization that helps prepare minority youth for careers in the media industry.
-She even has a KPMG Mentor from PricewaterhouseCoopers (PwC) who is teaching her valuable lessons about business and social-media etiquette and interview skills.
+She even has a mentor from the KPMG Mentoring Program who is teaching her valuable lessons about business and social-media etiquette and interview skills.

 “Everyone here is willing to help you, from career development to professors to the resident assistants,” Doris says.
 “There is no one here who doesn’t want you to do well and be the best you can be.”